Eligibility to work on and submit a mathematics COE

 Additional tools allowed on the mathematics COE are the same as those allowed on the EOC: a straight edge, compass, and formula sheet.
 No other tools are allowed.Online COE options

-The mathematics COE is not available online.
-Teachers must use the Education Data System (EDS) to enroll their students in a COE group and download the secure COE assessments.
-When submitting a collection please fill out the electronic matrix, print the tasks, and mail the completed collections to ESD 113.
-Instructions for enrollment and submission are on the COE webpage at http://www.coe.k12.wa.us/domain/25
+Teachers must use the online COE system to enroll their students in a COE group and print the secure COE assessments.
+Instructions for enrollment and submission are on the COE webpage at http://www.coe.k12.wa.us/domain/29

 .Third mathematics credit

 Many districts choose to form mathematics COE courses as a possible third credit in mathematics and part of a student’s possible mathematics choices to complete graduation requirements.
 If a district chooses to count a COE class for the third mathematics credit, the following conditions must be met:

 1. The class is a rigorous high school level mathematics class (Algebra 1 or beyond)